gokubi/policies/citizen_code_of_conduct.md

 Portions of text derived from the [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).

-Portions derived from the [Center for Sex Positive Culture consent policy](https://thefspc.org/consent-policy/).
+Portions of text derived from the [Center for Sex Positive Culture consent policy](https://thefspc.org/consent-policy/).

 _Revision 1.
 Posted October 2018._